-The average cost of homeowners insurance in Oregon is $776 per year for a policy with $250,000 in dwelling coverage.
-In comparison, the United States national average rate for home insurance is $1,477 per year.
-Oregon homeowners pay 47% less than the average American.
+The average cost of homeowners insurance in Oregon is $712 per year for a policy with $250,000 in dwelling coverage.
+In comparison, the U.S. national average rate for home insurance is $1,312 per year.
+Oregon homeowners pay far less than the national average.

 Some Oregon homes are at risk of fire, flood and earthquake damage, but the threat is not significant.
 However, it is still important for Oregon homeowners to purchase an insurance policy that will protect their property from potential hazards.

-Although Oregon does not experience extreme weather or natural disasters often, fires are a frequent cause of loss in the drier months.
-In 2019, there were 2,293 fires recorded in the state.
+Although Oregon does not experience extreme weather or natural disasters as often as many other states, fires are a frequent cause of loss in the drier months.
+In 2020, there were 2,215 fires recorded in the state, burning more than one million acres.
+In fact, Oregon ranked second in the country for number of acres burned in 2020, only surpassed by California.
 Some other losses that Oregon homeowners can face include:

-In Oregon, homeowners should purchase a policy with standard home insurance coverages, including dwelling, personal property, liability, medical payments and loss of use coverage.
-In addition, Oregon homeowners should consider purchasing optional coverages for more protection, such as:
+In Oregon, most homeowners policies come with standard coverages, including dwelling, personal property, liability, medical payments and loss of use coverage.
+In addition, Oregon homeowners may want to consider purchasing optional coverages for more protection, such as: